N.Korea confirms submarine launch of new ballistic missile | Science-Environment

 N.Korea confirms submarine launch of new ballistic missile

-North Korea has a large fleet of aging submarines, but has yet to deploy operational ballistic missile submarines beyond the experimental Gorae-class boat used in the tests.
-Photos released by KCNA appeared to show a thinner, smaller missile than North Korea's earlier SLBM designs, and may be a previously unseen model https://www.reuters.com/article/us-northkorea-southkorea-military-analys-idAFKBN2H40KJ first showcased at a defence exhibition in Pyongyang last week.
+North Korea has a large fleet of aging submarines but has yet to deploy operational ballistic missile submarines beyond the experimental Gorae-class boat used in the tests.
+Photos released by KCNA appeared to show a thinner, smaller missile than North Korea's earlier SLBM designs, and maybe a previously unseen model first showcased at a defense exhibition in Pyongyang last week.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)